-Family assistance units may not include more than two adult members, unless another family member 18 years of age is a child attending high school.
-Children 18 years of age attending high school may continue receive assistance until they turn 19.
-The spouse or person living as spouse, of an adult head of household (HOH), is required to submit their information to the LEKT TANF Program, regardless of citizenship or parental status.
-If they are citizens, they will also be required to comply with all work participation requirements.
-Non-US citizens will not be added to

-LEKT TANF Plan October 2022 to September 2025 Page 5 of 26 the case; however their income will count towards the household.
+Family assistance units may not include more than two adult members unless a family member over 18 years of age is a child attending high school.
+Children 18 years of age attending high school may receive assistance until they turn 19.
+The spouse or person living as the spouse of an adult head of household is required to submit their information to the LEKT TANF Program, regardless of citizenship or parental status.
+If they are a citizen, they are also required to comply with all work participation requirements.
+Non-US citizens will not be added to the case; however, their income will count towards the total household income.